How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 Section 1: Names and registration numbers of both parties

 Write the full legal name as it appears on each party's identification document.
 For the foreign spouse, use the romanized name exactly as it appears on the passport and Alien Registration Card (외국인등록증).
-A mismatch between documents is the most common rejection trigger.
-If your passport spells your name one way and your ARC spells it another, resolve the ARC at the immigration office before coming here.
+If your passport and ARC do not match, ask immigration and the family-registration office how to handle the mismatch before filing.

 The Korean spouse records their resident registration number (주민등록번호).
 The foreign spouse records their alien registration number from the ARC.